mjawwad19/MKS22X-FinalProject/README.md

     - "merged" rotation_bounds with tetris so now we have working rotation at edges + delete lines/ score updating
         - in tight areas where one could technically still rotate, the rotation is sometimes locked (most obvious with a z piece that is between an edge and a wall of fed pieces two away from the edge (so the z piece is basically touching both walls) as a side effect.
     - removed the 12 by 20 grid after fixing code to work on 10 by 20.
+- Kevin:
+    - cleaned up and reorganized code from Tetris to different tabs
 _____